smattymatty/mathew-storm-site/writing_content/Chapter 1 - The Arrival.md

 Daedalus's hands began trembling again.
 "Something that should never have been born."
 He pulled out a piece of charcoal and began sketching on a scrap of papyrus.
 "Half bull, half man.
 The palace calls it the Minotaur—as if naming it could contain what it truly is.
 When it first arrived, it was just rage and hunger.
 But each group of tributes teaches it something new."

 The charcoal moved across the paper in quick, nervous strokes.
 "It remembers their tactics, their hiding places.
-The last group built a barricade—the beast didn't just break through it, it used the pieces to trap them.
-It's learning to savor the fear before the feeding."
+The last group built a barricade.
+The beast didn't just break through it, it used the pieces to trap them."

-For a moment, the sketch revealed something horrifying—not just bull and man fused, but intelligence gleaming in graphite eyes, a mouth curved in what might have been a smile.
+For a moment, the sketch revealed something horrifying: not just bull and man fused, but intelligence gleaming in graphite eyes, a mouth curved in what might have been a smile.
 The thing on the paper seemed to watch them back.

 "What happens when it outgrows the maze?"
 Sisyphus asked.

 The charcoal snapped in Daedalus's grip.
 He stared at the broken pieces for a moment, then swept them into the lamp flame.

 "When it breaks free" He stopped.
 Started again.
-"If the labyrinth fails, Crete—" Another pause.
+"If the labyrinth fails, Crete-" Another pause.
 His hands were shaking worse now.
 "It won't stop.
 That's all you need to know.
 It won't stop."

 ---